iCliniq Logo

 Hi doctor,

 Sure, doctor, happy to start the chat.
 But I am unsure how to start a chat consultation.
-I can send all the details you need.
+I can send all the details that you need.
 My wife is 45 years old and in good health.

 Thank you.